reframejs/reframe/docs/overview.template.md

 Reframe is born out of two opposed intentions:

  - I want to use a framework to quickly implement a prototype.
-   And I don't want to design an entire app architecture before even starting to write one line of code.
+   I don't want to design an entire app architecture before even starting to write one line of code.

  - I don't want to use a framework because of the framework's limitations.
    And more importantly, I don't want to get locked into that framework down the road.

-Upon this conflict, the question arises
+Upon this conflict, the question arises:

  > Is it possible to design a framework that allows its user to quickly implement a prototype without locking the user in?